 Viewing Video with the MV32

-*While using a mobile device, an immersive mobile experience replaces DPTZ.
-Instead of clicking and dragging, you use motion to pan and tilt around your field of view.
+On a mobile device, the immersive mobile experience replaces DPTZ.
+Use motion to pan and tilt by moving your device instead of clicking and dragging.

 Fisheye View (warped, default view)

-The default view for the MV32 is a circular, warped, 360-degree view.
-This is supported on all platforms.
-To change to a different view or to go back to fisheye view, click on "Change View" on the bar above above the feed.
+The MV32 shows a circular, warped, 360-degree view by default.
+All platforms support this view.
+To switch views or return to the fisheye view, click "Change View" on the bar above the feed.

 DPTZ Experience (dewarped view)

-To generate the DPTZ view, the circular fisheye image is mapped to half of a sphere, which you can navigate on a PC or a mobile device.
-The other half of this sphere is a black canvas.
+To generate the DPTZ view, the circular fisheye image maps to half of a sphere.
+You can navigate this view on a PC or mobile device.
+The other half of the sphere appears as a black canvas.

 PC Experience: Click, drag and scroll

-With the MV32 fisheye camera, you can see a dewarped image and do DPTZ using the Meraki dashboard.
-Click "DPTZ" in the "Change View" dropdown.
-From this view, you can navigate around the field by clicking and dragging to pan and tilt.
-You can also scroll for digital zoom.
-Scrolling while in fisheye view actually puts you in DPTZ mode automatically (and you can keep scrolling for additional zoom).
+With the MV32 fisheye camera, you can view a dewarped image and use DPTZ in the Meraki dashboard.
+Click "DPTZ" from the "Change View" dropdown.
+In this mode, click and drag to pan and tilt, or scroll to zoom.
+Scrolling in fisheye view automatically switches to DPTZ mode and continues to zoom.

 Mobile Experience: Motion-based

-While using a mobile browser, DPTZ is replaced with an immersive mobile viewing experience that tracks your motion to pan and tilt around the field of view.
-To get to this option, click "DPTZ" in the "Change View" dropdown and start moving around.
+On a mobile browser, DPTZ is replaced by an immersive viewing experience that uses your motion to pan and tilt around the field of view.
+To use this feature, click "DPTZ" from the "Change View" dropdown and move your device.

 VR Experience

-MV32 VR is not officially supported on mobile devices.
+Mobile devices do not officially support MV32 VR.
 See the section below for more details.

 What is Virtual Reality?